xandre-clementsmith/neural-architecture/4. Metencephalon/Pons/Pontine Tegmentum/Pontine Reticular Formation/Pedunculopontine Nucleus.md

 ##### General
 - PPN is present in virtually all vertebrate species; it is identified by its population of cholinergic neurons
 - Composed of cholinergic (~3000 in rat PPN), GABAergic, and glutamatergic neurons
-- Cholinergic neurons form a continuum from caudal end of substantia nigra (rostral part of PPN), and ending at caudal end of LDT [[4.
-Metencephalon/Pons/Pontine Tegmentum/Laterodorsal Tegmental Nucleus]]
+- Cholinergic neurons form a continuum from caudal end of substantia nigra (rostral part of PPN), and ending at caudal end of LDT [[Laterodorsal Tegmental Nucleus]]
 ##### Cholinergic Neurons
 - Cholinergic neurons are fewest rostrally, and increase gradually caudally
 - Brainstem acetylcholine origin alongside LDT (Collectively known as the meso-pontine tegmental area)